dylanbarrett-analytics/nba-2024-25-utilizing-roles/README.md

 ## **Introduction**

-For the modern NBA fan, checking a player's game box score usually begins with points, rebounds, and assists.
+For any NBA fan, checking a player's game box score usually begins with points, rebounds, and assists.
 These are the primary statistics that measure raw on-court *output*.
 Superstars are expected to put up big numbers, but what about players who have smaller roles in a team's offense?
 Traditional box scores may fail to capture their true impact.

 This study analyzes how NBA players **maximize output** relative to their **offensive role size** during the 2024-25 regular season.
 Instead of focusing on raw volume statistics alone, this analysis examines how **efficiently** and **consistently** players convert their usage into output.